Ibrahimovic delighted to be returning 'home' with Milan

 "I'm eager to see the fans at San Siro, to make the stadium jump with joy again."

-Milan sit 11th in Serie A after a 5-0 thrashing at Atalanta, their worst league loss for 21 years, prior to the mid-season break.
-They return to action at home to Sampdoria on Monday.
+Milan is 11th in Serie A after a 5-0 thrashing at Atalanta, its worst league loss for 21 years, prior to the mid-season break.
+The Rossoneri return to action at home to Sampdoria next week.